Europe

 • Entidade Reguladora dos Serviços Energéticos (ERSE)

-• Accompanies the development of the Iberian Market
+• Monitors the development of the Iberian Market

-• Issues opinions on serious infractions which have been committed
+• Issues opinions on very serious offences that have been committed

-• Determines which companies are to be considered dominant
+• Determines each year which companies should be considered dominant operators

 Iberian gas market (MIBGAS)

-• Prepare studies on the conditions to obtain a supplier’s licence and propose measures to harmonise those conditions
+• Drawing up a study of the conditions for obtaining a supply licence and proposing measures to harmonise these conditions

-• Develop joint proposals to regulate the transit tariffs between Portugal and Spain
+• Drawing up a joint proposal for regulating transit tariffs between Portugal and Spain

 Trans-European Energy Networks

-Regulation (EU) 2022/869 of the European Parliament and of the Council of 30 May 2022, establishes guidelines for the timely development and interoperability of the priority corridors and areas of trans-European energy infrastructure that contribute to ensuring climate change mitigation and to ensuring market and system integration.
+EU Regulation 2022/869 establishes guidelines for the timely development and interoperability of priority corridors and areas of trans-European energy infrastructures, which contribute to ensuring climate change mitigation and the integration of the European energy market and system.
 In particular, this Regulation:

-• Provides rules for the cross-border allocation of costs and risk-related incentives for PCI;
+• Establishes rules for the allocation of cross-border costs and risk-related incentives for CIPs

-On this subject, ERSE has developed the document “Methodology and criteria for evaluating investments in electricity and gas infrastructure projects”.
+Regarding this topic, ERSE developed the document Methodologies and evaluation criteria for investment projects in gas and electricity infrastructures.

-This document briefly presents the legal framework for approving investments in electricity and gas transmission infrastructures in Portugal, as well as the regulatory framework that currently apply to electricity and gas transmission, outlining the risks that TSO face and the mitigation measures that the regulatory methodologies provide.
+This document briefly presents the legal framework for approving investments in electricity and gas transmission infrastructures, as well as the regulatory methodologies that currently apply to electricity transmission and gas transmission activities, explaining the risks to which operators are subject and the mitigation measures that these methodologies provide. both from